 Corn is useful for a multitude of purposes.
-Some examples not mentioned already include its use to make other animals, bracelets, doormats, fans, flowers, hats, hatbands, mattresses, napkins, necklaces, picture frames, rings, rope, screens, small fruits, toy guns, vegetables, (Eaton, 1973; Wigginton, 1980).
+Some examples not mentioned already include its use to make other animals, bracelets, doormats, fans, flowers, hats, hatbands, mattresses, napkins, necklaces, picture frames, rings, rope, screens, small fruits, toy guns and vegetables (Eaton, 1973; Wigginton, 1980).
 Corn cobs are famous as a material for pipe making.
 The stringing of popped corn and other produce for decorations as traditional Christmas ornamentation is well known.

 Various other assorted uses of the local Appalachian flora have also been employed.
 Chestnut (Castanea dentata), Tulip Poplar (Liriodendron tulipifera) and other barks have been used as house siding.
-Tulip poplar siding still remains popular today especially in the area of Linville Falls, NC though I heard recently the fashion is waning.
+Tulip Poplar siding still remains popular today especially in the area of Linville Falls, NC and other second home and vacation communities though i heard recently the fashion is waning.
 An Appalachian practice of arranging seeds, pods, berries, leaves and cones into interesting forms carries the whimsical name of “wood pretties” (Weaver, 1971).

 The use of wood for heat is a type of craft as well.
 Different woods tend to have various qualities in regards to splitting and heat efficiency.
 Shagbark and other Hickories are choice as well as Black Birch, Beech, Sugar Maple and Oak whereas Red Maple, Sycamore and Elm are not so great (Vivian, 1976).
 Black Locust (Robinia pseudoacacia) is legendarily great firewood where i live.
 Pine should only be burned as kindling and a last resort as the resins make it go up quick and can built up as creosote and potentially lead to chimney fires (Vivian, 1976).

 Wreathes represent a tangible and marketable way to arrange craft items in a portable fashion.
 Conifers and Hollies are a couple classic backbones.
+Hemlock (Tsuga spp.) easily loses needles as drying so not a good choice.
 Oriental bittersweet (Celastrus orbiculatus) is another popular plant but now discouraged due to its potential invasiveness.

 Hemlock (Tsuga canadensis) was often employed on a commercial scale to tan leather.
 Gourds (Cucurbita spp.) and (Lagenaria siceraria) are used traditionally to make dippers as well as other items already mentioned.